 Paragraph 5.1., amend to read:

 "5.1.
-Vehicles equipped with a brake assist system shall meet the functional requirements specified in paragraph 6. of this Regulation.
+Vehicles shall be equipped with a brake assist system meeting the functional requirements specified in paragraph 6. of this Regulation.
 Compliance with these requirements shall be demonstrated by meeting the provisions of paragraphs 8. or 9. of this Regulation under the test requirements specified in paragraph 7. of this Regulation.
-In addition to the requirements of this Regulation, vehicles equipped with BAS shall also be equipped with ABS in accordance with technical requirements of Regulation 13-H."
+In addition to the requirements of this Regulation, vehicles shall also be equipped with ABS in accordance with the technical requirements of Regulation 13-H."

 II.
 Justification